ralfspoeth/json/strategic-considerations.md

 argument of the same type, as is the case for `BigDecimal`.
 These do not necessarily produce identical instances, so it matters which of the methods we select.
+When the target type of the conversion is not `public` or not exported in a module, we cannot use reflection for the type unless we open the target type's module to this library.